rasendubi/blog/posts/2014-12-31-haskell-defaulting-rules.md

 let x = read "..." in show x
 ```

-There is no way for compiler to infer the type of `x`.
+There is no way for a compiler to infer the type of `x`.
 Any `a` that is an instance of both `Show` and `Read` would satisfy the constraints.

-The default way to resolve ambiguities is to explicitly specify the type.
+The default way to resolve ambiguities is to specify the type explicitly.
 For example:

 ```haskell
 let x = read "..." in show (x :: Int)
 ```

-Ambiguities in the class `Num` are most common, so Haskell provides another way to resolve them — defaulting.
-If compiler can't figure out which instance of `Num` it should choose, it will pick the default one.
+Ambiguities in the class `Num` are most common, so Haskell provides another way to resolve them---defaulting.
+If the compiler can't figure out which instance of `Num` it should choose, it will pick the default one.
 You'll see the following warning with `-Wall` if that happens:

 ```
 Warning: Defaulting the following constraint(s) to type ‘Integer’